 Note that since this is a one-dimensional horizontal microscopic model, it is assumed that the root has the same characteristics in all vertical soil profile (along its vertical axis), thus, water and solute transport from soil towards the roots and uptakes are occurring also at the same rate.
 It is possible to couple this model in another which has discretized soil layers.
 For a 2D model (depth and radial distance), the solutions are applied in each layer independently.
 For a 1D model (only depth), an average of water content and solute concentration has to be computed.

-3. Preliminary results
+3. Results and Discussion

 The simulations were performed using the hydraulic parameters from the Dutch Staring series (Wosten et al., 2001) for three typical top soils, as listed in Table 1.
 The general system parameters for the different scenarios are listed in Table 2.
 Values of root length density, salt content and relative transpiration were chosen to change, reflecting different possible scenarios that would occur in a practical situation.
 The chosen MM parameters were of NO3- ion, according to Roose and Kirk (2008).